supremeimposter/My-Vault/GATE/Linear-Algebra/Introduction to Linear Algebra.md

 \text {Matrix} \times \text{Vector} = \text{Vector}
 $$
-![[System of Linear Equations-20240319235038073.webp]]
+![[System of Linear Equations-20240319235038073.webp]] When a matrix is hit by a vector, it is either transformed into a new vector or the vector gets scaled.

 b.
 Matrix multiplied by a matrix is a matrix.
 $$
 \text {Matrix} \times \text{Matrix} = \text{Matrix}